bdeployteam/bdeploy/doc/retypeuser/experts/system.md

 The Client ID and Client Secret are used to authenticate with the OpenID Connect provider, and need to be obtained from the OpenID Connect provider.

+### Auth0

+[Auth0](https://auth0.com/) is an OpenID Connect complient authentication provider. **BDeploy** can be configured to use it through the Authorization Code Flow.
+Configure an application as "Single Page Application" in the auth0 tenant, and provide the required information in the configuration page.

 ### LDAP Auth.

 On the **LDAP Auth** tab, you can configure a list of LDAP servers which are queried when authenticating a user.
 Use drag and drop to to specify the sort order in which the LDAP servers are queried for users that log on.